SoarGroup/rosie/agent/problem-space/action/subproblem-execute/learn-new-subtask/README.md

 **6. complete-learn-new-subtask**

-Once everything else is finished, the agent will remove the `new-subtask` operator from the current task segement.
+Once everything else is finished, the agent will remove the `new-subtask` operator from the current task segment and add a flag `prefer-subtask` on the current task segment.